drupad-404/Cybersecurity-Analyst/README.md

 🎯 **Network Engineer | Cybersecurity Enthusiast**
 🌐 Currently @ Microsense Networks Private Limited
-🔐 On a journey into cyber defense and ethical hacking
+🔐 On a journey into Cyber Defense and Ethical Hacking
 📍 India

 ---